gustavolemesleitebarbosa/notetaker/README.md

-This is a notetaker application that uses GithubOAUTH to deal with user authentication.
+This is a notetaker application that uses Github Oauth to deal with user authentication.
 To get it running make sure to add the required environemnt varibles to your .env file:

   DATABASE_URL: [ 'Required' ],
   NEXTAUTH_URL: [ 'Required' ],